Known Knowns to Unknown Unknowns: Not All Volatility is Created Equal

 Understanding of how markets price different types of uncertainty

-Volatility trading is fundamentally about pricing uncertainty.
+Volatility is fundamentally about pricing uncertainty.
 But not all uncertainty is created equal.

-The most successful volatility traders understand that each category requires different approaches:
+The most successful volatility firms understand that each category requires different approaches:

 Known knowns are about execution and timing